mdaffin/disconnected.systems/_drafts/bare-metal-rust-on-the-teensy-3.1.md

 published: false
 ---

-Now that we have a good understanding of basic bare metal programming using the triditional languages I wanted to look at [rust](https://www.rust-lang.org/).
+Now that we have a good understanding of basic bare metal programming using the traditional languages I wanted to look at [rust](https://www.rust-lang.org/).
 In this post I will port the [bare metal c](bare-metal-c-on-the-teensy-3.1/) example to rust with cargo, rusts dependency manager and build manager.

 <!--more-->